presentator/presentator/packages/starter/README.md

 Presentator Starter
 ======================================================================

-Presentator Starter is a skeleton Presentator installation setup best suited for production environments.
+Presentator Starter is a skeleton Presentator installation setup best suited for production environment.

 It wraps all required components for a Presentator installation in a single package and allows seamless upgrades just by using [Composer](https://getcomposer.org/).